enlightn/enlightn-docs/performance/telescope-memory-intensive-request-analyzer.md

 There can be a number of reasons why your memory usage is high.
 Some good practices to reduce memory usage include:

 1. Make sure that you are not hydrating too many models.
-Try to use [lazy collections](https://laravel.com/docs/collections#lazy-collections) and [model chunking](https://laravel.com/docs/queries#chunking-results) where possible to reduce memory usage.
+Try to use [lazy collections](https://laravel.com/docs/collections#lazy-collections) and [query chunking](https://laravel.com/docs/queries#chunking-results) where possible to reduce memory usage.
 2. If you are storing files, check out [automatic streaming](https://laravel.com/docs/filesystem#automatic-streaming) to reduce memory usage.
 3. If you are reading files, consider using the `Filesystem::lines` method to lazily read file contents.
 4. Make sure that you are not running dev packages in production that consume too much memory.